Program Profile

 Expiration

-When Marriott VC vacation club points expire
+When Marriott VC points expire

 Vacation Club Points expire 13 months after your use-year start date if not used or banked.
 You can bank points one year forward via the online portal — this is critical to avoid forfeiture.
 Marriott Bonvoy conversion is available year-round but at a poor rate (typically 1 Vacation Club Point = 20 Bonvoy points), so it should be a last resort.
 Borrowing points from the next use year is also possible but reduces next year's allocation.